Testing over a continuum of null hypotheses with False Discovery Rate control: Introduction

 Intuitively, each statistic $T_\psi$ will have power against a certain type of alternative.
-Taking into account simultaneously all test statistics $T_\psi$ over $\psi \in \Psi$ now constitutes a multiple test problem.
-The simplest way to combine these is to consider $T_\Psi := \sup_{\psi \in \Psi} \abs{T_\psi}$ and reject $H^0_*$ whenever $T_\Psi$ exceeds a certain quantile $\tau$ of its distribution under the null $H^0_*$.
-In multiple testing parlance, this is interpreted as testing over the hypothesis family $(H^0_{\psi})_{\psi \in \Psi}$ with {\em weak} control of the {\em family-wise error rate} (FWER), which is defined as the probability to reject falsely one or more of the considered null hypotheses.
-Here a local hypothesis $H^{0}_\psi$ is interpreted as rejected if $|T_\psi|$ exceeds $\tau$.
-The qualifier ``weak'' refers to the fact that this probability is controlled at a nominal level only under the global null $H^0_*$ rather than for all $f\in \cF$.
+Taking into account simultaneously all test statistics $T_\psi$ over $\psi\in\Psi$ now constitutes a multiple test problem.
+The simplest way to combine these is to consider $T_\Psi:= \sup_{\psi \in\Psi} | T_\psi |$ and reject $H^0_*$ whenever $T_\Psi$ exceeds a certain quantile $\tau$ of its distribution under the null $H^0_*$.
+In multiple testing parlance, this is interpreted as testing over the hypothesis family $(H^0_{\psi})_{\psi\in\Psi}$ with \emph{weak} control of the \emph{family-wise error rate} (FWER), which is defined as the probability to reject falsely one or more of the considered null hypotheses.
+Here a local hypothesis $H^{0}_\psi $ is interpreted as rejected if $|T_\psi|$ exceeds~$\tau$.
+The qualifier ``weak'' refers to the fact that this probability is controlled at a nominal level only under the global null $H^0_*$ rather than for all $f\in\cF$.

-This connection has been noted and discussed in the literature; for instance, \citet{DS2001}, using the above type construction and multiple testing interpretation, observe that ``whenever the null hypothesis $H^0_*$ is rejected, we have some information about where this violation occurs''.
-To formalize this idea more precisely, define the rejection set $R_\tau:=\set{\psi \in \Psi: \abs{T_\psi} > \tau}$ as the set of (indices of) hypotheses from the family $(H^0_{\psi})_{\psi \in \Psi}$ which are deemed false.
-In order for $R_\tau$ to be interpretable as intended, the threshold $\tau$ should now be chosen so that for {\em any} $f\in\cF$, the probability that the rejection set has non-empty intersection with (indices of) the set of hypotheses satisfied by $f$, $\set{\psi \in \Psi: f\in H^0_\psi}$, is less than a nominal level.
-This is called {\em strong} control of the FWER.
-This point of view appears to have been only seldom considered explicitly in nonparametric testing literature; a recent example is the work of \citet{SMD2011} (in the framework of density deconvolution), wherein each individual null hypothesis $H^0_{\psi}$ has a qualitative interpretation in terms of $f$ being monotone on some subinterval.
+This connection has been noted and discussed in the literature; for instance, D{\"u}mbgen and Spokoiny \cite{DS2001}, using the above type construction and multiple testing interpretation, observe that ``whenever the null hypothesis $H^0_*$ is rejected, we have some information about where this violation occurs''.
+To formalize this idea more precisely, define the rejection set $R_\tau:=\{\psi\in\Psi\dvt | T_\psi | > \tau\}$ as the set of (indices of) hypotheses from the family $(H^0_{\psi})_{\psi \in\Psi}$ which are deemed false.
+In order for $R_\tau$ to be interpretable as intended, the threshold $\tau$ should now be chosen so that for \emph{any} $f\in \cF$, the probability that the rejection set has non-empty intersection with (indices of) the set of hypotheses satisfied by $f$, $\{\psi\in \Psi \dvt f\in H^0_\psi\}$, is less than a nominal level.
+This is called \emph{strong} control of the FWER.
+This point of view appears to have been only seldom considered explicitly in non-parametric testing literature; a recent example is the work of Schmidt-Hieber, Munk and Duembgen \cite{SMD2011} (in the framework of density deconvolution), wherein each individual null hypothesis $H^0_{\psi}$ has a qualitative interpretation in terms of $f$ being monotone on some subinterval.